 - a.
 Ask students to think back on any job they have had in the past.
 Think of a job in a company or business if possible.
 Have students take two or three minutes to think about the level of productivity in the situation.
 Also have them think about constraints on productivity they experienced or witnessed. - b.
 Next ask students to share their examples with the class. - c.
 Ask students which constraint was demonstrated by the examples.
 Discuss what types of examples are easiest for supervisors to control.

-Learning Objective 2.6: Describe how productivity and productivity improvements are measured which says that productivity is the amount of output produced with the inputs used.
+Learning Objective 2.6: Describe how productivity and productivity improvements are measured.

 Productivity is measured with the equation:

 Productivity = Outputs/Inputs